gimlet-io/gimlet-documentation/src/pages/blog/steps-to-upgrade-gimlet-to-v1-0-0.md

 Without this change, you won't be able to log in.

+## Change the Github Callback URL

+Navigate to Github to your Gimlet Github Application settings screen.

+Locate the *Callback URL* setting the change the URL path to `/auth`

+Without this change, you won't be able to log in.

 ## Import the repos you want to deploy with Gimlet

 The repositories view in Gimlet 1.0 shows only the repos that you have imported explicitly.